JCSDA/jedi-docs/docs/developer/jedi_environment/vagrant.rst

    xauth add 10.0.2.2:0  MIT-MAGIC-COOKIE-1  <hex-key>

-If all worked as planned, this should grant permission for singularity to use your display.
+If all worked as planned, this should grant permission for vagrant to use your display.

 .. _vagrant-customize: